 Lift and Blot

-If the stain is fresh, either lift or blot.
+Lift or blot any fresh stains.
 If the stain maker is solid or semi-solid like mud, pet excrement, or mustard, lift it away.
 NEVER rub the stain.
 Use the edge of an old credit card or a thin spatula to lift the staining matter away from the carpet fibers or paper towels if blotting.
 Rubbing will push the stain deeper into the fibers making it more difficult to remove.
 Aggressive scrubbing can also potentially fray the tops of the carpet fibers.
 This can change the appearance of the carpet in the spot area even after the spot is removed.

 For liquid stains, use white paper towels or a microfiber cloth to blot up as much moisture as possible.
 Again, don't rub.
 Apply some pressure and blot the area, moving to fresh paper towels or a dry section of the cloth frequently.